Trump threatens to close U.S.-Mexico border to trade because of immigrant surge

-WASHINGTON/LAKE OKEECHOBEE, Fl.
-(Reuters) - President Donald Trump threatened on Friday to close the U.S. border with Mexico to trade if Mexico does not stop immigrants from reaching the United States.
+WASHINGTON/LAKE OKEECHOBEE, Fla.
+(Reuters) - President Donald Trump threatened on Friday to close the U.S. border with Mexico next week, potentially disrupting millions of legal border crossings and billions of dollars in trade if Mexico does not stop immigrants from reaching the United States.

 “We’ll keep it closed for a long time.
 I’m not playing games.
 Mexico has to stop it,” Trump said on a visit to Florida.
 Asked if he would close the Mexican border to all trade, Trump told reporters: “It could be to all trade.”

-Trump has repeatedly vowed to close the U.S. border with Mexico during his two years in office, but this time the government is preparing to follow through as it struggles to deal with a surge of asylum seekers from countries in Central America, many of whom travel through Mexico to the border.
+Trump has repeatedly vowed to close the U.S. border with Mexico during his two years in office and has not followed through.
+But this time the government is struggling to deal with a surge of asylum seekers from countries in Central America who travel through Mexico.

-Department of Homeland Security officials warned that commerce with Mexico, the United States’ third-largest trading partner, could slow down as the agency shifts 750 border personnel from ports of entry to help process asylum seekers who are turning up between official crossing points.
+Department of Homeland Security officials warned that traffic with Mexico could slow as the agency shifts 750 border personnel from ports of entry to help process asylum seekers who are turning up between official crossing points.

 Nielsen and other U.S. officials say border patrol officers have been overwhelmed by a dramatic increase in asylum seekers, many of them children and families, fleeing violence and economic hardship in El Salvador, Honduras and Guatemala.